MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/one-version.md

 ### Can I select the day and time to update?

 You can configure the day and maintenance time windows in Lifecycle Services.
-The service update, which is based on your update settings, will start within 15 minutes.
+The service update, which is based on your update settings, starts within 15 minutes.
 If you opt in to receive Lifecycle Services notifications, you'll receive an email that includes update instructions.
 You'll be able to select the designated tier 2/UAT sandbox for the update.
 You'll have seven calendar days to do testing and validation before the production environment is updated.
 All additional sandboxes are automatically updated on the same day as the production environment.
 For more information, see [Configure service update](../../dev-itpro/lifecycle-services/configure-service-updates.md).

 You can optionally apply the update earlier to all environments through Lifecycle Services.
 The production-ready deployable package is available to all customers via the Action Center in Lifecycle Services by the generally available (self-update) date.
 See [Service update availability](public-preview-releases.md) for the targeted release schedule of upcoming releases.

 ### A service update was applied to the environment.
 In Lifecycle Services, what does the number on the tile for this environment represent?

 Microsoft automatically applies the same service update to all customers.
-Microsoft will continue to service the update until the end of service date for that release is reached.
+Microsoft continues to service the update until the end of service date for that release is reached.
 In Lifecycle Services, the available updates tile for the environment represents the cumulative quality update package that is available to be applied to your environment.
 There are two numbers on the tile.
 The top number is the release version and the bottom number is the build number of the latest quality update package.
 The build number is always higher than the number of the service update that was applied to your environment, either through self-update or auto-update.
-Because Microsoft will automatically apply the same version to all customers, you're responsible for applying the cumulative hotfix package if it's required.
+Because Microsoft automatically applies the same version to all customers, you're responsible for applying the cumulative hotfix package if it's required.

 > [!NOTE]
 > If your environment version is earlier than the latest release version, a tile appears under **Available updates** to inform you to apply the latest service update using self-update.